Deliberate out of bounds

-In Australian rules football, deliberate out of bounds is the common name for a rule which results in a free kick against a team who puts the ball out of bounds with insufficient intent to keep the ball in bounds.
+In Australian rules football, deliberate out of bounds, is the common name for a rule which results in a free kick against a team which puts the ball out of bounds with insufficient intent to keep the ball in bounds.
+It is also known as insufficient intent.

 Official rules

 The rule is covered by Law 18.10(b) in the 2021 version of the Laws of Australian Football.
 The official wording of the law is:

 18.10 A field Umpire shall award a Free Kick against a Player who:...